Mental Health and Faith: The Struggle for Soul, Identity, and Flourishing - ISCAST

 Speaker Bio:

 Professor Jee Hyun Kim is an Australian Research Council Future Fellow and the Head of Molecular Psychiatry Laboratory at the School of Medicine, Deakin University.
-Jee graduated with 1st class Honours and the University medal in Bachelor of Psychology from the University of New South Wales (Sydney, Australia).
+Jee graduated with first class Honours and the University medal in Bachelor of Psychology from the University of New South Wales (Sydney, Australia).
 After obtaining her PhD, Jee received postdoctoral training at University of Michigan (Ann Arbor, USA) before her appointment at the University of Melbourne in 2011.
 Jee joined Deakin University in 2020.
 Jee studies the neurobiology of memory in mental disorders across development and ageing in rodents and humans, with a strong cognition and translation focus.
-Apart from basic neuroscience work in memory, Jee is currently managing the Trimetazidine In bipolar DEpression (TIDE) clinical trial to test the efficacy of a metabolic drug on reducing depression in bipolar disorder.
+Apart from basic neuroscience work in memory, Jee is currently managing the Trimetazidine In bipolar DEpression (TIDE) clinical trial, to test the efficacy of a metabolic drug on reducing depression in bipolar disorder.
 Jee has won numerous national and international awards for her ground-breaking work, including the World Federation of Societies of Biological Psychiatry Young Investigator Award in 2024.
 Jee has >100 publications, for which she is the corresponding author to >60.
 Citations are >4,000.
 Jee is an active science communicator, with her TEDxMelbourne talk reaching >800,000 views.